I've been getting more obsessed with my scissor collection and within that collection i have a few pairs of small scissors.

 I decided to make a cute scissor pouch to protect them and wanted you to have a copy of the pattern too!

-To get a copy of the pattern you can download for free on in the shop.
+To get a copy of the pattern pieces you can download them here

 You'll need to cut: